 The Education and Work Center in Hanover Park, which has provided basic skills training and employment services to a traditionally underserved area, is expanding its offerings to better meet the needs of a changing community.

-The innovative partnership between Elgin Community College, Harper College and The Chicago Cook Workforce Partnership will introduce the center’s first college-level classes, giving students an opportunity to prepare for careers in business, customer service, office administration or manufacturing.
+The innovative partnership between Elgin Community College, Harper College, and The Chicago Cook Workforce Partnership will introduce the center’s first college-level classes, giving students an opportunity to prepare for careers in business, customer service, office administration, or manufacturing.
+Visit the Education and Work Center website for details.

 ECC and Harper will launch select credit classes the week of August 20.
 ECC will offer additional classes that begin the week of October 15.